joostkremers/writeroom-mode/README.md

 Note, however, that if you have a minor mode that you want activated and deactivated along with `writeroom-mode` (e.g., `variable-pitch-mode`), it is usually  more convenient to simply add it to the option `writeroom-local-effects` (see below).

+### Local Effects ###

+A list of functions that enable buffer-local effects.
+These functions are called with the argument `1` when `writeroom-mode` is enabled and with the argument `-1` when it is disabled.

+You can add minor modes to this option that you want activated together with `writeroom-mode` but also deactivated again when you deactivate `writeroom-mode`.
+You can, of course also add your own functions to this option, provided they take the arguments `1` and `-1`.

 ### Mode Line ###